jenkinsci/gitlab-plugin/README.md

 acceptGitLabMR(useMRDescription: true, removeSourceBranch: true)
 ```

-## Notify Specific project by a specific gitlab connection
+## Notify Specific project by a specific GitLab connection
-You can specify a map of project builds to notify a vary of gitlab repositories which could be located on different servers
-This is useful if you want to create a complex CI/CD which involve several jenkins and gitlab projects, see examples bellow:
+You can specify a map of project builds to notify a variety of GitLab repositories which could be located on different servers.
+This is useful if you want to create a complex CI/CD which involves several Jenkins and GitLab projects, see examples bellow:

-* Notify several gitlab projects using gitlab connection data from the trigger context
+* Notify several GitLab projects using GitLab connection data from the trigger context:
 ```groovy
 gitlabCommitStatus(name: 'stage1',
         builds: [